-- You were operating a motor vehicle in a public place; AND
+- You were operating a motor vehicle in a public place; and

-- You were legally intoxicated at the time; AND
+- You were legally intoxicated at the time; and

-- You (because of your intoxication) caused serious bodily harm to a person.
+- You, because of your intoxication, caused serious bodily harm to a person

 Our team will investigate your case to see if we can disprove any of those three elements.

-How Can a Lawyer Help Me with My Intoxication Assault Charge?
+How Can a Lawyer Help Me With My Intoxication Assault Charge?

 We might explore any of the following:

 - We might attempt to determine whether the victim’s injuries were his own fault.
-For example, if the victim was riding a bicycle without a helmet when he was involved in the accident, we might be able to prove that his injuries resulted from his lack of helmet.
+For example, if the victim was riding a bicycle without a helmet when he was involved in the accident, we might be able to prove that his injuries resulted from this lack of a helmet.
 This would allow us to lessen your charges to a DWI, which is a misdemeanor, not a felony.

 - We might also be able to prove that the injured party caused the accident, not you.
-Consider our example above: if our bicycle rider was riding at night and was not using a front or rear light or reflector, we could prove that the cyclist caused the accident, not you.
+Consider our example above: If our bicycle rider was riding at night and was not using a front or rear light or reflector, we could prove that the cyclist caused the accident, not you.